TaylanUB/scheme-bytestructures/README.md

 implementation for the numeric types just uses the "simple" type.)

     (make-bytestructure-descriptor-type
-     constructor predicate size-or-size-accessor
+     constructor size-or-size-accessor
      bytevector-ref-fn bytevector-set-fn)

 This will return a descriptor-type object which can be used with `make-bytestructure-descriptor` as explained in the first section.
-The constructor is the one already mentioned, the predicate must identify instances of the descriptor type, the size-or-size-accessor must be either a non-negative exact integer, or a unary function that will return the size of a specific instance of the type (think of our "integer" type example).
+The constructor is the one already mentioned, the size-or-size-accessor must be either a non-negative exact integer, or a unary function that will return the size of a specific instance of the type (think of our "integer" type example).

 The `bytevector-ref-fn` must be a ternary function that takes a bytevector, an offset, and a descriptor of this type; and returns a